-"d" is the number of calendar days in the relevant Interest Accrual Period (or, where "Observation Period Shift" is specified as the Observation Method in the applicable Final Terms, the relevant Observation Period);
+"d" means the number of calendar days in the relevant Interest Accrual Period;

-"d0" is the number of U.S. Government Securities Business Days in the relevant Interest Accrual Period (or, where "Observation Period Shift" is specified as the Observation Method in the applicable Final Terms, the relevant Observation Period);
+"do" for any Interest Accrual Period, means the number of U.S. Government Securities Business Days in the relevant Interest Accrual Period;

-"i" is a series of whole numbers from one to d_o, each representing the relevant U.S. Government Securities Business Day in chronological order from, and including, the first U.S. Government Securities Business Day in the relevant Interest Accrual Period (or, where "Observation Period Shift" is specified as the Observation Method in the applicable Final Terms, the relevant Observation Period);
+"i" means a series of whole numbers ascending from one to do, representing each relevant U.S. Government Securities Business Day from (and including) the first U.S. Government Securities Business Day in the relevant Interest Accrual Period; and

-"ni", for any U.S. Government Securities Business Day "i", means the number of calendar days from, and including, such U.S. Government Securities Business Day "i" up to but excluding the following U.S. Government Securities Business Day;
+"ni" for any U.S. Government Securities Business Day "i" in the relevant Interest Accrual Period, means the number of calendar days from (and including) such U.S. Government Securities Business Day "i" up to (but excluding) the following U.S. Government Securities Business Day for which SOFRi applies.